Techstrat/MusicWebScraping/README.md

  * data.table to manipulate the data in a data.table
  * stringr to manipulate the strings
  * readtext to write the data to the csv file

+See the repository MusicHitsAnimated for an animated graph of the hot parade.